JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 Additionally, project updates will be given through the [Julia Health Slack Channel](https://app.slack.com/client/T68168MUP/C012NN70P5K) which is where the majority of JuliaHealth communication takes place between members, users, and the rest of the Julia community.

 ## Project Budget
-> [!Note]
-You can include your budget in your proposal or as a separate link.
+> You can include your budget in your proposal or as a separate link.
 If your budget is fewer than ten items, we recommend including it in your proposal.

 | Budget item | Amount | Running total |
 | ------------- | ------------- | ------------- |